Heap Eng Moh Steamship Co

 Heap Eng Moh Steamship Co. was a shipping line owned by Majoor Oei Tiong Ham, a Chinese Indonesian businessman.

 History

 The company was founded by Oei Tiong Ham under the name "NV Kian Gwan" in 1905.
 His first ship was the Giang Bee built as Reijnierz in Rotterdam in 1908, later as HMS Giang Bee.
-The ship was sunk in the Banka Strait on the 13th of February 1942.
+The ship was sunk in the Banka Strait on 13 February 1942.

 The company was renamed as the Heap Eng Moh Steamship Company in 1909.
 Lee Hoon Leong (the grandfather of Lee Kuan Yew) worked on some of their ships as a purser, and eventually became managing director of the shipping Company.